duydoantien/new-swift-4/README.md

 ## Meta
-Duy Doan – Email: duy.doan@asnet.com.vn
+Author: Duy Doan

-Distributed under the XYZ license.
+Distributed under the MIT license.
 See ``LICENSE`` for more information.